mmeru/browser-game/README.md

 - Clicking on a circle increments the player's score and replaces the circle with a new one.
 - Calculates accuracy depending on if a circle is clicked or not.
 - The game ends after 10 seconds, displaying the final score and accuracy.
-- The player can restart the game by clicking the "Restart" button.
+- Dynamically change the "Play" button to "Restart" while game is active or "Play again" when game ends.

 Have fun playing Circle Click!